-The physical act of photographing begins with disconnecting and taking apart, directing attention toward something but also away from something.
 Every photograph is ambiguous, susceptible to multiple meanings.
+That seems to be both a limitation and a strength.
 Photographs are not quiet nor are they untroubled.
 So much is missing from a still photograph.
-It could be the bite of cold air in the early mornings - the moving, murmuring of distant voices - single words and destinations floating in air.
+It could be the bite of cold air in the early mornings - the moving, murmuring of voices - all the questions floating in air.
 It might be the smell of smoke, dried leaves or the memory of rain.
-How does one photograph the serious remoteness of landscapes or the emotional longing many feel and share?
+How does a prson photograph the serious remoteness of landscapes or the emotional longing many feel and share?
 Emotions and desires and bent propensities are illusive.
-Even with all of a photograph's limitations and uncertainties, a still image, a photograph can be so mysteriously powerful.
+Even with all of a photograph's uncertainties, a still image, a photograph can be so mysteriously powerful.
 The act of photographing is also the act of holding on to something.
-Photographs are like memory but they are always more and less than memory.
 In the middle of the night, in the darkroom with a soft orange glow of the safelight, photographs resting in running water are owners of their own light.